rfc-editor/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     with high probability.

 4. (XMD-HMAC domain separation.)
-    This method is useful for domain separating invocations of H inside HMAC-H (i.e., HMAC {{?RFC2104}} instantiated with hash function H) from expand\_message\_xmd.
+    This method is useful for domain-separating invocations of H inside HMAC-H (i.e., HMAC {{?RFC2104}} instantiated with hash function H) from expand\_message\_xmd.
     It also applies to HKDF-H (i.e., HKDF {{?RFC5869}} instantiated with hash function H), as discussed below.